qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/server.rst

 Server filter plugins
 ---------------------

-Filters come in three different flavors and they can be instanciated by subclassing one of the classes below and by calling the corresponding method of :class:`QgsServerInterface <qgis.server.QgsServerInterface>`:
+Filters come in three different flavors and they can be instantiated by subclassing one of the classes below and by calling the corresponding method of :class:`QgsServerInterface <qgis.server.QgsServerInterface>`: